Sherry Lynn Felix

 Murals for Mrs. Jeanne Austin, Atlanta, Georgia, 1987

-Some of my paintings were hung in the boardrooms of the Coca-Cola’s Headquarters in Atlanta.
+- In addition, some of my paintings hung in the boardrooms of Coca-Cola’s Headquarters, Atlanta.

 “The paintings of Sherry Felix are beautiful studies of nature, suffused with light that casts intricately patterned shadows of the surrounding environment.
 With consummate skill, Felix creates subtly balanced and harmonious compositions contrasting the soft curves of natural forms with the precise geometry of manmade objects.

 The artist was born in Bethesda, Maryland, in 1948.
 As a child she traveled extensively throughout Europe and Australia with her mother, also an artist.
 In 1964, she attended the London School of Fine Arts and, at the age of 16, she had her first showing in a gallery in Chiswick, London.
 During 1965-‘69, she studied at the Art Students league in New York.”

 I served my apprenticeship during my early career working for commercial establishments.
 My fellow artists were my best teachers.
 They taught me art history and explained techniques of ancient as well as modern artists.
 Painting full time in many styles and mediums has given my hand the ability to paint what my mind sees.

 “Felix attributes her interest in detail and realism to the influence of the paintings of Edward Hopper, Caravaggio, and Andrew Wyeth.
 However, her subject matter, portraying luxuriant foliage and animal life, is uniquely her own.
 She achieves her rich, three-dimensional, intricate paintings by building up layer upon layer of acrylic paint on her canvas.”

 Exhibit at Pioneer Square Gallery, New York City, 1983

 By Lisa Allison, Gallery Director, Pioneer Square Gallery, 314 First Avenue South, New York, NY”